Geoff-Ford/gfMixins/README.md

 gfMixins
 ========

-A collection of useful Sass mixins
+An open collection of useful Sass mixins